Stencyl/stencylpedia/chapter-3/animations.md

 All of these blocks are found under **Actor > Drawing**.

 #### Switch Animation
+This block switches the actor's animation to the one you specify.

 ![stencyl-design-mode-switch-animation-block](http://static.stencyl.com/pedia2/ch3/animation/image13.png)

-If you want to type in the name of the Animation directly, use the "as animation" block.
+> **Note:** Do not type in the animation name directly.
+Instead, use the "as animation" block and type the name into that.

 ![stencyl-switch-animation-block](http://static.stencyl.com/pedia2/ch3/animation/image11.png)

 #### What's the current Animation?
+This block returns the animation that is currently playing.
+Note that this returns the animation, not the textual name of the animation.

 ![stencyl-design-mode-get-current-animation-block](http://static.stencyl.com/pedia2/ch3/animation/image14.png)

 #### Is the current Animation still playing?

-Sometimes, it's useful to check if the current animation is still playing, particularly if the animation does not loop, and you want to detect if it has finished playing through.
+Returns ```true``` if the current animation is still playing, otherwise it returns ```false```.
+This is only useful for animations that aren't set to loop.

 ![stencyl-design-mode-animation-playing-block](http://static.stencyl.com/pedia2/ch3/animation/image12.png)